adriantich/DnoisE/README.md

 > python3 DnoisE/src/DnoisE.py -h

 *HELP*
+Displaying help
  -h --help display help
  -i --input input file path
  -o --output common output files path
- -P --part DnoisE can be run by parts, part 1 runs the main program and returns specified output and database
+ -P --part DnoisE can be run by parts, part 1 runs the main program and returns the specified output and a database where results are stored
-               part 2 can return outputs from this database without running all comparisions (see README.md)
+                 part 2 can re-analyse this database and return further outputs without running again the program (see README.md)
-                     - If part = 1 (default) runs normally and a directory as database is named as --output
+                     - If part = 1 (default) runs normally and a directory and database is named as --output
                      - If part = 2 returns outputs from database
                          Part 2 requires --input, --output and --cores if necessary -f --fasta_input logical, if T (default), fasta file as input, if F, .csv as input -F --fasta_output logical, if T (default), fasta file as output, if F, .csv as output -j --joining_criteria   1-> will join by the lesser [abundance ratio / beta(d)] (r_d criterion) (default) 2-> will join by the lesser abundance ratio (r criterion) 3-> will join by the lesser d value (d criterion) 4-> will provide all joining criteria in three different outputs -c --cores number of cores, 1 by default
- -s --start_sample_cols first sample column (1 == 1st col) if not given, just total read count expected (see README.md) -z --end_sample_cols first sample column (1 == 1st col) if not given, just total read count expected (see README.md) -n --count_name count name column (size/reads/count...) 'size' by default -a --alpha alpha value, 5 by default
+ -s --start_sample_cols first sample column (1 == 1st col) if not given, just one column with total read count expected (see README.md)
+ -z --end_sample_cols last sample column (n == nst col) if not given, just one column with total read count expected (see README.md)
+ -n --count_name count name column (size/reads/count...) 'size' by default -a --alpha alpha value, 5 by default
- -q --sequence sequence column name (sequence/seq...), 'sequence' by default -p --sep separator 1='        ' (tab)
+ -q --sequence sequence column name (sequence/seq...), 'sequence' by default -p --sep separation 1='        ' (tab)
                      2=','
                      3=';'
- -e --entropy entropy of the different codon positions [0.4298,0.1833,0.9256] by default -y --entropy_correction logical, if T, A distance correction based on entropy is performed (see ENTROPY CORRECTION below).
+ -e --entropy entropy (or any user-settable measure of variability) of the different codon positions [0.47,0.23,1.02] by default
+ -y --entropy_correction logical, if T, a distance correction based on entropy is performed (see ENTROPY CORRECTION below).
 If set to F, no correction for entropy is performed (corresponding to the standard Unoise formulation)
  -x --first_nt_codon_position as DnoisE has been developed for COI sequences amplified with Leray-XT primers, default value is 3

 ```